-To Captain Shortreed, the Brigadier offers his best acknow-ledgments for the valuable assistance he afforded, as also to Lieutenant Broadfoot of the engineers, who gave him his personal attendance.
+To Captain Shortreed, the Brigadier offers his best acknowledgments for the valuable assistance he afforded, as also to Lieutenant Broadfoot of the engineers, who gave him his personal attendance.
 Captain A. Connolly, and Lieutenant Rattray, volunteers on the occasion, will be pleased to accept this mark of their zealous exertions being fully appreciated.

-8yghan, 27th September, 1840.
+Syghan, 27th September, 1840.

 SIR-In contemplation of my last report, I have the honour to state, that being unable to find any information that could be depended on regarding the routed enemy, and apprehending the possibility of their endeavouring to re-assemble at Syghan, thirty-seven miles from Bameean, I judged it advisable to move on that place and disperse them.
-Accordingly, on the morning of the 27th, I marched with the detail in the margin, Three six-poundare, one twalve and reached Akarabad that day, pound howitzer, siz companies thirty-fifth Native In. where I learned, that Dost Mahomed and the waller of Khooloom, battalion, one hundred An. derson's Horse, two hundred with the remnant of their force had passed that place the day of their defeat, and pushed on without a hault to Ilyatoo, where they had left a garrison, and continued their flight forward.
-I reached Ilyatoe the following afternoon, and found it evacuated and set fire to: I then also learnt that the fugitives had not stopped at Syghan, and that the garrison that was left had also fled.
+Accordingly, on the morning of the 27th, I marched with the detail in the margin, Three in-poinders, one twelve and reached Akarabad that day, pound howitzer, six companies Georkah mies thirty-fifth Native In- where I learned, that Dost Mahomed fantry, six companies Georkah Khan and the Wallee of Khooloom, derson's Horse, two hundred with the remnant of their force had Janbazees, one hundred Hazerah Pioneers. passed that place the day of their defeat, and pushed on without a hault to Ilyatoo, where they had left a garrison, and continued their flight forward.
+I reached